Lacctoff/aparte/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 First step

 fourth step:
 setup your supabase backend on 'supabase.com'

 5th step:
 Google place search from 59.04mins -
 WE ARE USING THE LIBRARY CALLED REACT GOOGLE PLACER AUTO COMPLETE go to google console to get your api key for the google place auto complete formik

+### adding something

+something to add